 Cruciferous veggies are awesome because they’re low in calories and high in vitamins, minerals, and antioxidants.
 They fight inflammation which is a very common side effect of overindulging during the holidays.
 Broccoli can also boost the immune system because of the vitamin C and other immune boosting compounds.
 Yes, your mom wanted you to eat broccoli for good reason!

 Aside from the obvious benefit of adding delicious flavor to soup and other savory meals, garlic has many health benefits.
 In fact, garlic has over 5000 peer-reviewed articles detailing it’s powerful properties, showing it to be a widely loved superfood!

 Garlic has been linked to combatting some of our major diseases including heart disease, stroke, high blood pressure, infections, and more.
 Garlic is one of the most inexpensive superfoods out there and it can be used in a variety of meals every single day.

-Garlic adds delicious body to this soup and pairs really nicely with the leeks (if you don’t have leeks, you are completely welcome to use yellow or white onion instead).
+This savory bulb adds delicious body to this soup and pairs really nicely with the leeks (if you don’t have leeks, you are completely welcome to use yellow or white onion instead).